jacksenechal/resume/resume.md

 Industry Experience
 -------------------

-Independent Contractor 2004 - 2014
+Software Engineer, Pegg - July 2014 - current

--   Pegg (July 2014 - current).
-Mobile game development in JavaScript and Parse with a Famo.us front-end and a Flux architecture.
+-   Mobile game development in JavaScript and Parse with a Famo.us front-end and a Flux architecture.
 Authoring an express/JS admin interface.
 Major refactoring around CommonJS Promises.

+Independent Contractor 2004 - 2014

 -   Darasha (April 2014 - June 2014).
 Rapid prototyping of global-graph technologies using XDI and Famo.us.
 Integration of XDI with Ruby on Rails applications.
 Launched beta cloud name service based on XDI and Node.js.